CodeTiburon/guides/instructions/gc_git.md

 5. When work is done the changes should incorporated into `dev` branch.
 Use Pull Requests to do that.
    Before sending of PR you may want to:
-    - cleanup branch history to make sure that each commit in your feature is focused and meaningful;
+    - cleanup branch history to make sure that each commit in your feature is focused and meaningful, see [Local Cleanup](#local-cleanup);
-    - rebase the feature onto the tip of the `dev` branch.
+    - rebase the feature onto the tip of the `dev` branch, see [Integrating an Approved Feature](#integrating-an-approved-feature).
    When/If pull request is ready to be incorporated into `dev` use rebase in order to get linear history and fast-forward merge.